andrealorenzon/testo_tesi/tesi.md

 ## Income statement

-Income statement is a company core financial statement that shows they profit and loss (P&L) over a period of time, defined as the composition of all expenses, profits and revenues, from operating and non-operating activities.
-It can has different granularity (year, month, season).
+Income statement is a company core financial statement that shows its profit and loss (P&L) over a period of time, defined as the composition of all expenses, profits and revenues, from operating and non-operating activities.
+It can have different granularity (year, month, season).
 For our dataset, yearly data are aggregated.
-It includes the Earnings Before Interest and Taxes (EBIT) and taxation.
+It includes Earnings Before Interest and Taxes (EBIT) and taxation.
 The following graph represent the composition of different variables belonging to the income statement.

 ```mermaid
 graph TB